purplesweatshirt/icispaper/README.md

 - the cfg files are located in the cfg folder
 - the data and names files are located in the data folder
 - the pdf files, which are used to demonstrate the workflow

+Unfortunately, we can not upload the weights to GitHub due to the limitations in size.
+However, links to our weights can be found in the notebook.